netdata/netdata/collectors/python.d.plugin/phpfpm/README.md

-# phpfpm
+# PHP-FPM monitoring with Netdata

-This module will monitor one or more php-fpm instances depending on configuration.
+Monitors one or more PHP-FPM instances depending on configuration.

-**Requirements:**
+## Requirements

 -   php-fpm with enabled `status` page
 -   access to `status` page via web server